 (i) dutiable (as defined in section 70); or

-(ii) a transaction to which subsection (1) applies.
+(ii) a transaction to which subsection (1) applies; or

+(g) the acquisition of beneficial ownership of property of a bankrupt under section 58 of the Bankruptcy Act 1966 of the Commonwealth.

 (9) A dutiable statement lodged under subsection (1) is taken to be an instrument of conveyance of property and is chargeable with duty accordingly.

 (10) Each person from whom another person has made an acquisition to which this section applies shall, within 2 months after the acquisition is made, notify the Commissioner in an approved form that the acquisition has been made.